flectra-hq/flectra/doc/webservices/iap.rst

     As this patch was added on the 15th of January 2018, you will need to upgrade your ``iap`` module in order to use it.
     The specifics of the new functionality are highlighted in the code.

-.. class:: odoo.addons.iap.models.iap.charge(env, key, account_token, credit[, description, credit_template])
+.. class:: flectra.addons.iap.models.iap.charge(env, key, account_token, credit[, description, credit_template])

     A *context manager* for authorizing and automatically capturing or cancelling transactions for use in the backend/proxy.